RV AC Capacitor Failure Symptoms in Jacksonville, FL

 1. Disconnect power to the AC unit.

-2. Remove the old capacitor and note the wiring.
+2. Remove the old capacitor and install the new one.

 2. Inspect all connections for corrosion or looseness.